mikepk/botocore/docs/source/reference/services/appstream.rst

           - **DisplayName** *(string) --*

-            The image name displayed to end users.
+            The image name for display.